 \subsection{Implementation Details}

 \begin{itemize} \itemsep{0em} \item \textbf{Self-Evaluation ($P(\text{True})$):} We convert the question and schema into a declarative statement and prompt the model to judge its correctness using a True/False format.
 The logit of the ``True'' token is used as the answerability score.
 We use 4-shot prompting (2 answerable, 2 unanswerable) for calibration. \item \textbf{Semantic Entropy:} We sample $K=10$ outputs ($T=0.7$) and cluster them into semantic equivalence classes using an NLI model.
 For Text-to-SQL, refusal responses are treated as equivalent, while SQL queries are compared based on syntactic agreement.
 The entropy over equivalence classes serves as the uncertainty score. \item \textbf{CCS (Contrast-Consistent Search):} We construct contrast pairs (e.g., ``Is correct?
 Yes/No'') and extract hidden states from the last token of the final layer.
 An unsupervised linear probe is trained to satisfy consistency and informative constraints. \item \textbf{SAPLMA:} We extract the hidden states of the last token across all layers.
 A multi-layer perceptron (MLP) classifier ($4096 \to 256 \to 128 \to 64 \to 1$) is trained on a specific layer, selected via grid search on the validation set. \item \textbf{HaloScope:} We leverage an exemplar set to construct a hallucination-related subspace using Singular Value Decomposition (SVD).
 Answerability is predicted by training a classifier on the projection scores within this subspace. \item \textbf{TSV (Truthfulness Separator Vector):} We learn a separator direction in the latent space through consistency constraints.
 The answerability score is derived from prototype similarity after activation intervention. \item \textbf{Eigenscore:} We analyze the spectral statistics of hidden states across multiple samples ($N \ge 5, T=0.7$).
-The eigenvalue distribution of the activation covariance matrix is used to estimate epistemic uncertainty. \item \textbf{SelfCheckGPT:} We generate one greedy response and 5--10 sampled responses ($T=1.0$).
-Inconsistency is measured using N-gram overlap or LLM-based verification to detect sentence-level contradictions. \item \textbf{API-based Prompting:} We use \texttt{deepseek-chat} with zero-shot instructions to directly judge query answerability.
+The eigenvalue distribution of the activation covariance matrix is used to estimate epistemic uncertainty. \item \textbf{API-based Prompting:} We use DeepSeek-Chat with zero-shot instructions to directly judge query answerability.
 Refusal signals are extracted from the text output. \end{itemize}

 [1]{\ifmmode\text{\textsc{#1}}\else\textsc{#1}\fi}